UPS-API/UPS-SDKs/README.md

 [Response Specifications](#response-specifications)<br>

 ### Overview
-UPS provides a SDK that helps in creating and refreshing OAuth tokens required when consuming [UPS APIs](https://developer.ups.com/catalog).
+UPS provides an SDK that helps in creating and refreshing OAuth tokens required when consuming UPS APIs.

 ### Available SDKs
 - OAuth Token using **Client Credentials** - This allows the client to directly authorize itself using its client ID and secret.
-[Get the code!](https://github.com/UPS-API/UPS-SDKs/tree/Python/UPS.Python.ClientCredentials.Sdk)
-- OAuth Token using an **Authorization Code flow** - This involves obtaining an authorization code from UPS authorization server, which is then exchanged for an access token.
-[Get the code!](https://github.com/UPS-API/UPS-SDKs/tree/Python/UPS.Python.AuthCode.Sdk)
+- OAuth Token using an **Authorization Code flow** - This involves obtaining an authorization code from the UPS authorization server, which is then exchanged for an access token.

 ### Prerequisites
 Before you can utilize UPS OAuth APIs SDK, you must obtain the following:
 - A UPS developer account.
 [Get one now!](https://developer.ups.com/)
-- A valid Client ID and Client Secret credentials for your application.
+- A valid Client ID and Client Secret credential for your application.

 ***